Who we are

 The Foundation’s mission is grounded in a belief that remembrance is a call to action.
 Through this belief, it seeks to transform grief into growth and tragedy into triumph by building communities rooted in empathy, knowledge, and resilience.

-NINE
+THE NINE

 • Portrait of a woman with curly hair, wearing glasses and earrings, smiling in a bright room.